SalvaCrea/Starter-Kit-Wordpress/README.md

 The starter Kit Generate a wordpress theme with a moderne environement.

+Deploy a website wordpress with just one command :

+``make install``

+This command make :

+- Dowload the last version of wordpress by Github.
+- Install Twig.
+- Install a dev environement with Gulp and NodeJs.
+- Install the Theme in wordpress.

 ## Auto Refresh

 If the developement server is running each file changement refresh the browser by the library NodeJs Gulp Browser-Sync.